pixelsdb/pixels-presto/README.md

 However, [Pixels](https://github.com/pixelsdb/pixels) is the parent of this project, therefore use `mvn install` to install Pixels modules into your local maven repository before building this project.

+After building `pixels-presto`, find the following zip files in the build target directories:
+* `pixels-presto-listener-*.zip`, this is the event listener plugin for Presto.
+* `pixels-presto-connector-*.zip`, this is the connector for Presto.

+They will be used in the following steps.

 ## Use Pixels in Presto

 Follow the instructions in
 [Pixels Installation](https://github.com/pixelsdb/pixels/blob/master/docs/INSTALL.md) to install Pixels and other components except Trino.
 Instead of using Trino as the query engine, here we install Presto and use it to query Pixels.
 Ensure Java 8 is in use as it is required by Presto 0.279.

 ### Install Presto